daniel-zeng/daniel-zeng.github.io/README.md

 # Daniel Zeng Website
 Hello!
 Welcome to my website.
-I am currently an undergraduate studying Computer Science at the University of California, Berkeley.
+I am currently a graduate student studying Computer Science at the Stanford.
 Highly experienced in machine learning, software engineering, and research.

-Feel free to reach out to me at danielzeng (at) berkeley (dot) edu!
+Feel free to reach out to me at danielzeng (at) stanford (dot) edu!